 - Competitive Intelligence: Directories offer insights into competitor positioning and service offerings.

-According to My Next Move, businesses that maintain profiles across relevant industry-specific directories experience 32% higher discovery rates among job seekers and potential clients researching the industry.
-This highlights the importance of strategic directory selection based on your target audience’s research habits.
+According to My Next Move, businesses that keep profiles across relevant industry-specific directories see 32% higher discovery rates among job seekers and potential clients researching the industry.
+So it pays to choose directories based on where your audience actually looks.

-The directory industry itself is experiencing significant consolidation and specialisation.
-General directories are giving way to niche platforms that serve specific industries, geographic regions, or business types with greater precision.
+The directory industry is consolidating and specialising.
+General directories are giving way to niche platforms that serve specific industries, regions, or business types with more precision.

-This shift toward specialisation is supported by occupation data from O*NET OnLine, which shows increasing demand for digital platform specialists who can bridge the gap between traditional directory services and emerging discovery technologies.
+This move toward specialisation is backed by occupation data from O*NET OnLine, which shows growing demand for digital platform specialists who can connect traditional directory services with newer discovery technologies.

 - Blockchain Verification: Using distributed ledger technology to verify business credentials and reviews.